spikespaz-archives/archive-bundles/README.md

 ## Ideas

+ - Sessionify
+   - WebExtension similar to TabsAside!
+   - More features and a better interface, using custom CSS.
  - RepRap 3D
    - Does same thing as Repetier Host, Cura.
    - Does it better, with a nice interface in Qt, or maybe Ultralight (because it's fast).